thirstler/slor/README.md

     --driver-list loadgen1,loadgen2,loadgen3

 Now the load will launch and distribute over each host equally.
-The default process count of 10 is per-driver, so this will launch a total of 30 threads of IO total.
+The default process count is 10 per-driver, so this will launch a total of 30 threads of IO total.

 If you're trying to generate serious load you'll want to increase the per-